 For years I didn't consider the Challenge Trail (2330 when looking for new places to hike in the Sandia Mountains.
 Two reasons for that.
 First, the trail parallels the Crest Highway (NM 536) and I don’t like being near road noise.
 Second, I thought the Challenge Trail was an up-and-down trail, and as an older hiker I prefer trails not dominated by steep grades.
 I’m here to say that with one proviso, the Challenge Trail is worth checking out.

-Now for the proviso.
-On weekends and holidays, the traffic on the Crest Highway is noisy, in large part due to hordes of motorcycles loudly making their way up and down the mountain.
-Also, tracks I’ve seen in the trail suggest that peak mountain bike use of the trail can be heavy.
+Including a recent extension, the Challenge Trail extends from the Bill Spring Trail to the Ellis Trail, about 9.2 miles.
+I'll provide the Forest Service trail map at the end of this page.
+The grades along the trail are very manageable, averaging under 300 feet a mile.
+There are level stretches along the way, and much of the trail follows old road beds—a great formula for easy hiking.
+Most of the time, the Crest Highway isn’t visible from the trail; instead you pass through woods and meadows.
+On weekends and holidays, the traffic on the Crest Highway is noisy, mostly due to the motorcycles snorting their way up and down the mountain.
+Also, tracks I’ve seen in the trail suggest that peak mountain bike use of the trail is heavy.
 During weekdays, neither the motorbikes nor the mountain bikes are much in evidence, so you can enjoy some peace and quiet despite being so close to the road.

-To start at the bottom of the trail, park at the Tree Spring Trailhead and walk up that trail about a third of a mile before hanging a right.
+2. Park at the Tree Spring Trailhead and walk up that trail about a third of a mile before hanging a right.
 From there to the bottom of the ski area is about 1.7 miles.
 (To continue on the Challenge Trail, you cross about 0.2 mile of the ski area while paralleling the highway.)